-I’m not trying to scare you off here.
-To be honest, I have a very specific protocol for how I protect my energy and interact in the Middle world, since that’s where I do most of my spiritual work, and rarely (if ever) have I had a negative encounter.
+I'm not trying to scare you off here.
+To be honest, I have a very specific protocol for how I protect my energy and interact in the Middle world, since that's where I do most of my spiritual work.
 I can typically detect whether something communicating with me is “healthy” or not and if there is something “not so nice” going on, a spirit who is friendly and helpful can usually give me the details without my needing to interact directly with that energy.

 So, I'm prefacing this week's story with these details to let you know that you don't just want to call in whatever energy is present in an area and start asking questions.
 Energy hygiene is important for this kind of work.
 Okay?
 Okay.